 I ended the year ridiculously happy even though I was also ridiculously ill with round two of the seasonal cold that was going around.
-To my own detriment, I never really stop when I’m sick, so I don’t I get over it entirely, but instead just sorta kinda rid myself of the obvious bad bugs.
+To my own detriment, I never really stop when I’m sick, so I don’t I get over it entirely, but instead just sorta kinda rid myself of the apparent bad bugs.
 At any rate, after quite a social lead up into Christmas with family, friends and client lunches and dinners - I 100% cancelled my Christmas plans.
 This wasn’t difficult or sorrowful for me.
 Although a lot of people felt sorry for me.
 Which I found cute and sweet.
-It was in fact, a certain kind of bliss!
-My big organic food delivery came and instead of making a delicious vegan spread as planned I ended up juicing the whole thing.
-If it couldn’t be juiced I turned it into baby food.
-Everything was liquid or mushy because when I swallowed, if felt like my throat was littered with broken glass.
+It was, in fact, a certain kind of bliss!
+My big organic food delivery came, and instead of making a delicious vegan spread as planned, I ended up juicing the whole thing.
+If it couldn’t be juiced, I turned it into baby food.
+Everything was liquid or mushy because when I swallowed, it felt like my throat was littered with broken glass.
 Oh, and I caught up on Game Of Thrones.
-Which was actual heaven for me.
-I last started season 6 while on a flight from Chennai to London and made it half way through.
+Which was a real heaven for me.
+I last started season 6 while on a flight from Chennai to London and made it halfway through.
 But that was in December of 2017!
 Catching up on all of season 6 and into season 7 felt like hanging out with old friends I hadn’t seen in a long time.
 I’ve never been so vested in a show before!
 And thankfully, a friend of mine turned me on to Vikings which has filled the void left by Game Of Thrones.

 New Year’s Eve I was still recovering from a cough that started feeling like emails on LinkedIn from people offering me services I never asked for and don’t need - incessant.
-This led me to celebrating in the most middle-aged way I know - with my neighbours!
-We are fortunate to be living in a patch of London where we have reasonable sized gardens - this saw the boys (ahem, I mean men) purchasing fireworks so it all went down with bubbly in the back garden.
-I was so happy to crawl into bed and wake up to a brand new year from under my duvet wearing cozy flannel pyjamas.
+This led me to celebrate in the most middle-aged way I know - with my neighbours!
+We are fortunate to be living in a patch of London where we have reasonable sized gardens - this saw the boys (ahem, I mean men) purchasing fireworks, so it all went down with bubbly in the back yard.
+I was so happy to crawl into bed and wake up to a brand new year from under my duvet wearing cosy flannel pyjamas.

 “If you are lucky enough to find a way of life you love, you have to find the courage to live it"

-The end of my year saw my younger brother reappear in my life after a six year absence.
-This is nothing short of a miracle, because it was another relationship I took the risk to speak my truth in and it came at a very heavy price.
+The end of my year saw my younger brother reappear in my life after a six-year absence.
+This is nothing short of a miracle because it was another relationship I took the risk to speak my truth in, and it came at a hefty price.
 One I had imagined, predicted and weighed but one that still held deep sorrow to live with.
 Because it wasn’t just losing my baby brother, but an entire family.
-I transformed the experience into another way of me practicing yoga in everyday life.
+I transformed the experience into another way of me practising yoga in everyday life.
 No resistance.
 Acceptance.
 Surrender.
 No attachment to any desired outcome.
 It was “Let Go, Let God” in motion.